kolserdav/proxy-server/README.md

 # proxy-server

-Low level proxy server
+Low level proxy server.
-To implement request proxying, only standard [`TcpStream`] was used without additional libraries
+To implement request proxying, only standard `TcpStream` was used without additional libraries.

 ## Examples